 Photodiem / Shutterstock.com

 LED lightbulbs won’t help with home heating costs, but they sure will make a difference in your electric bills for lighting.
-Here’s a step-by-step guide to choosing the LED bulbs that work best for you and where to put them in your home to make the most difference.
+We offer a step-by-step guide to choosing the right LED bulbs, and placing them where they will make the most difference.

 Marilyn Lewis and Susan Ladika contributed to this post.